AL333Z/pratical-fp/pratical-fp.md

 Step 2 - Structures pt.1
 ===

-Now that we defined some basic ADT and typeclass, let's move forward toward compositionability.. and get some job done.
+Now that we defined some basic ADTs and typeclasses, let's move forward toward **compositionability**..

 Let's start redefining some basic typeclass (as an exercise..)